 First 100 Days

-Between March 8th and June 16th, in what later became known as the “First Hundred Days,” Congress followed Roosevelt’s lead by passing an incredible fifteen separate bills which, together, formed the basis of the New Deal.
+Between March 8th and June 16th, in what later became known as the “First Hundred Days,” Congress followed the lead of FDR by passing an incredible fifteen separate bills which, together, formed the basis of the New Deal.
 Several of the programs created during those three and a half months are still around in the federal government today.
 Roosevelt’s most notable actions during the Hundred Days were:

 National Bank Holiday